Class InputLine

 public InputLine(String... strings)

-is that the assumed control flow is from the command line, where Java will parse the input then callInputLine(List)
+(Special case.)
+For use with constructing more complex command lines.
+The issue withInputLine(String)is that the assumed control flow is from the command line, where Java will parse the input then callInputLine(List).
+So it is not possible to create a command line with components.

 E.g. new InputLine("set_param -a scopes \"a b c\"");